 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-1 specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if appli cable).
-Service Type: Other Service nests the authority to provide the following additional service not specified in statute. iesis the authority to provide the following additional service not Service Title: Benefits Counseling HCBS Taxonomy: Category 1: Sub-Category 1: 13 Participant Training 13010 participant training Category 2: Sub-Category 2: Category 3: Sub-Category 3: Category 4: Sub-Category 4: Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one: Service is included in approved waiver.
-There is no change in service specifications.
-Service is included in approved waiver.
-The service specifications have been modified.
-Service is not included in the approved w vaiver.
+Appendix C: Participant Services

+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

+Benefits Counseling

+Category 1: Sub-Category 1:

+13 Participant Training 13010 participant training

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Ser vice Definition (Scope):

+Category 4: Sub-Category 4: